-Despite ARERA's intentions to provide the new methods with greater stability and clarity, some of the new guidance increased the tariffs, regulatory risks and unpredictability.
-The Issuer has represented, through legal appeal, its willingness to protect its business and create value for its stakeholders in relation to the more controversial aspects of the new tariff regulation, especially in the water regulation.
+Despite ARERA's intentions to provide new methods with greater stability and clarity, some of the new guidance has increased tariffs, regulatory risk and unpredictability.
+The Issuer has represented, through legal appeal, its willingness to protect its business and create value for its stakeholders in relation to the more controversial aspects of the new tariff regulation, especially with reference to water regulation.

-The two new tariff methods have homogenised water and electricity tariffs to a certain extent, making both of these subject to exogenous variations which are not so easily predictable, since the components are adjusted by ARERA with reference to regulatory periods of four years and with possible revisions every two years (2016-2017 and 2018-2019 periods).
+The two new tariff methods have homogenised water and electricity tariffs to a certain extent, making both of these subject to exogenous variations which are not so easily predictable, since the components are adjusted by ARERA with reference to regulatory periods of four years and with possible revisions every two years.